cea-hpc/modules/doc/source/module.rst

  rendition is made over some outputed elements.
 This *Key* section gives hints on the meaning of such elements.

- The parameter *path* may also refer to a symbolic modulefile name or a modulefile alias.
+ The parameter *pattern* may also refer to a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).